em1382/asr_crumb/README.md

 As this is a demo application, the API is currently lacking a full featureset.
 New API endpoints are planned to allow for more intuitive interaction with the API.

 ### Next Steps
+- Fine-tuning for prompt passed to model (the model currently is far too strict).
 - Ability to update a recipe and have new recommendations run.
 - Ability to retry failed runs, or run recommendations again for the same recipe.
 - Logging!
 Would probably opt for a structured logger.